aham-oudeis/Training/launch_school/RB120-OOP/Notes/templates/classes_and_objects.md

 Objects are instantiations of classes.
 They have states and behaviors.

-Classes provide behaviors for objects.
+Classes provide behaviors for objects and the objects carry their states with them.

 Objects are created from classes when we invoke the `new` class method.
 Since the `new` class method internally triggers the `initialize` method and relays all its arguments to it, we have to pass in adequate number of arguments to the `new` method invocation, depending on how many arguments the `initialize` method expects.